LordAlucard90/Angular-Tutorial/15 - Modules, Optimizations And Deploy/readme.md

 ## Compilation

 All the syntax used in the template is not actually DOM understandable but Angular.\
-Therefore Angular have to translate all its directives into Javascript DOM instructions.
+Therefore Angular have to translate all its directives into JavaScript DOM instructions.

 ### Just-In-Time Compilation

 Just in time translation id done at runtime in the browser.
-It is the `ng serve` methodology and helps during develppoment and debugging.
+It is the `ng serve` methodology and helps during development and debugging.

 ### Ahead-Of-Time Compilation

 Ahead of time compilation run during build process, before the app is deployed.
 It can be enabled using `ng build --prod` that creates a production build.

+Note: the `--prod` flag is not anymore necessary.

 Running this command it is possible to see that the generated files are smaller because all the code needed for translation is not needed anymore: